radLad-gh/journal/README.md

 'Out of Order' message.

 I plan to have it:
- Search by:
+1. Search by:
-  -year
-  -month
-  -day(of the month or of the week)
-  -time span(between a and b)
+   [year, month, day(of the month or week), time span(between a and b)]
- Filter by:
+2. Filter by:
-  -date
-  -time of day
-  -other words in the text for context/mood?
+   [date, time of day, other words in text]

 I have no knowledge of how to search through files but plan to learn and implement at least a basic functionality on or before 6.25.2020 to allow for at minimum a single keyword search.